Fran-98/pytol/README.md

 ## Known Issues

 - Terrain around airbases need to be adjusted as they deform terrain.
 Will be implemented soon
 - Need to pay attention to the terrain around cities as some city blocks deform terrain.
-Similar problem as airbases
+Similar problem as airbases.
+- Pytol need to get bases from the map data, have to put them manually.

+### Not issues but pending
+- Add static prefab to mission.
+- Handle the complex events and objectives system.
+- Support weather presets.
+- Support OBJECTIVES_OPFOR.
+- Support campaings.
+- Support multiplayer missions (after supporting campaings as they are the only way to generate MP missions).
+- Support to add imgs and that kind of stuff to the briefing.
+- Support to higher level implementation of things like mission templates and auto mission generation.
+- Support to replay reading. (will be useful to make stateful campaings or a campaing engine)
 -----
 ## License